 - Only i or u can be hard (i or u).
-Never underline the vowels a, e, or - \bullet $\;$ If a vowel sounds hard then underline the i or u wherever the hard sound occurs. - A simple way to test your spelling is to check that all the i's and u's in a word are the same.
-In other words, soft and hard i's and u's cannot be mixed in the same word (apart from the exception when a word ends in mu that was mentioned above). - Sometimes the end parts of words (suffixes) are hard.
+Never underline the vowels a, e, or o. - If a vowel sounds hard then underline the i or u wherever the hard sound occurs. - A simple way to test your spelling is to check that all the i's and u's in a word are the same.
+In other words, soft and hard i's and u's cannot be mixed in the same word (apart from the exception when a word ends in mu that was mentioned above). - When a word contains a consonant followed by a y, e.g., kudikya 'to drop' it usually means that all the i's and u's in the word are hard. - Sometimes the end parts of words (suffixes) are hard.
 These suffixes when attached onto the end of a word cause any other i's and u's in the word to change and become hard also.
 Some examples follow: